THE MOST POPULAR NAVY BLUE PAINT COLOUR IDEAS FOR CABINETS & FRONT DOORS

 9. BENJAMIN MOORE GENTLEMAN’S GRAY 2062-20

 Gentleman’s GRAY?
 PARDON ME?
 Gentleman’s Gray is about as far from gray as you can get when it comes to the wild world of navy blue!
-But, this is one colour that ALWAYS throws me, because while it’s classified as a blue-purple, compare it to ANY OF THE NAVY BLUES on this page and it’ll look considerably blue-green in comparison.
+But, this is one colour that ALWAYS throws me, because while it’s classified as a blue-violet, compare it to ANY OF THE NAVY BLUES on this page and it’ll look considerably blue-green in comparison.
 I’m still wrestling with this as I BELIEVE it’s a blue-green (even if scientifically it isn’t).
 WHERE’S MY WINE?!

 However, overall, Gentleman’s Gray is a STRONG approach to navy blue with much less gray in it than many of its peers.